Dental Implants – Lake Oconee, GA

 Eat a Healthy Diet

 What you consume affects your body, but it also impacts your oral health.
-Dental implants in Greensboro, Georgia give you the ability to eat virtually anything you want, which is why you should feel free to enjoy a full, nutritious diet.
+Dental implants in Lake Oconee, Georgia give you the ability to eat virtually anything you want, which is why you should feel free to enjoy a full, nutritious diet.
 Eat foods that are rich in calcium and Vitamin D to keep your jaw and gums healthy.
 Do your best to avoid foods that are extra sticky, hard, sugary, or acidic.
 These items can put your implants at risk of damage or failure if you overindulge.

 Break Bad Habits

 Dental implants are made to be durable and lasting, however they can still break or fail due to bad habits and lifestyle choices.
 Stop smoking and using tobacco products because this habit slows down healing and promotes infection.
 Additionally, avoid using your smile for anything other than chewing, speaking, and smiling.
-Using your teeth to open packages or bottles is a quick way to damage your grin, which will require a visit to your implant dentist in Greensboro, Georgia.
+Using your teeth to open packages or bottles is a quick way to damage your grin, which will require a visit to your implant dentist in Lake Oconee, Georgia.

 Protect Your Dental Implants